DIY Paddle Leash / Paddle Park

 Cord is long enough to allow me to paddle (and to roll, if necessary) but not so long it gets in the way.
 When not in use, the leash lives in the deck-bag or is just laid across the deck and tucked under the deck-line on the opposite side.

-Detail of the slider, loop and bead.
+Detail of the cord-lock, loop and bead.
 Figure-of-Eight used as the stopper knot.

-Detail of the hook - cord is attached with a half Blood Knot, for anyone pedantic enough to need to know!
+Detail of the hook - cord is attached with a half Fishermans Knot, for anyone pedantic enough to need to know!
+(I've subsequently found a small stainless-steel hook - with a swivel - it cost about £2 in a chandlers - it's also rather more substantial than the plastic hook shown in the pictures.)

 Detail of the loop (slack) on the paddle.

-On the other hand, if you really have to have a shiny, nicely packaged and commercially made paddle leash, Knoydart and SPS (the other "usual suspects" will have them too) have Northwater offerings from £8'ish for a length of bungee, with a hook at one end and velcro to attach it to the paddle - to £20 for the same thing but with a stretchy wire coil - oh, and "swivels on both ends eliminate twisting" .
-Hmm - mine doesn't have swivels!
-Must work on that.
+On the other hand, if you really have to have a shiny, nicely packaged and commercially made paddle leash, (all the "usual suspects" will have them) Northwater and others offer a length of bungee, with a hook at one end and velcro to attach it to the paddle for around £10 - or you can spend well over £20 for the same thing but with a stretchy wire coil - oh, and "swivels on both ends eliminate twisting".

 In the final analysis, if you think a leash is a good idea, a length of scrap cord tied to the boat and the paddle would do the job just as well - - - -